Take a look at our information for arrivals for 2021/22 to help you prepare for your arrival in Bath.

-We will run a Big 4 Boot Camp on 14-16 September with optional activities 17-18 September for any students who plan to apply for jobs with PwC, KPMG, EY and Deloitte.
+We will run a Big 4 Boot Camp on 21-23 September for any students who plan to apply for jobs with PwC, KPMG, EY and Deloitte.
 The earlier you apply, the better chance of success.

-The Big 4 Boot Camp will prepare you for all stages of the application process, and you will have practice interviews and assessment centres.
-Their main graduate opportunities are in Finance, Consulting, Technology and HR.
-Places on this boot camp are limited so please apply by 6 September if you would like to be considered.
+The Big 4 Boot Camp will prepare you for all stages of the application process.
+The main graduate opportunities are in Finance, Consulting, Technology and HR.
+Places on this boot camp are limited so please apply by 10 September if you would like to be considered.

 Your timetabled careers workshops start in week 1.
 These practical sessions cover:

 - cover letters